How to Process Ingredients for Carp Bait

 This is another example of why the process must match the job.

-Fermentation Is Ingredient Transformation, Not Controlled Spoilage
+Fermentation Is Transformation, Not Rot

 Fermentation can be useful, but it is not simply leaving wet grain in a bucket until it smells strong.